shadowed1/Chard/README.md

 - *Requires Developer Mode if on ChromeOS.* <br>
 - *Untested with Brunch Toolchain, Chromebrew, and dev_install; but Chard is independent of these tools.*

+- *Chromebooks with 8GB of RAM and 8 threads+ can build Chard in under 8 hours.*
+- *Lower end Chromebooks (2c Intel, Mediatek 500 series, and older) can expect much longer install times.

 <br>